 The feedback provided by these M&A practitioners helped us to collect needed information and compose the due diligence questionnaire that can be useful in your future transaction too.

-A due diligence questionnaire (often dubbed a “DDQ”) is a list of frequently asked questions during a M&A transaction or investing.
+Due diligence questionnaire, known as “DDQ”, is a list of frequently asked questions during a M&A transaction or investing.
 These questions are broken down into categories and work to provide key information to the buyer.

-While the DDQ will vary depending upon the deal type and target company, there are basic categories practitioners have learned to investigate and baseline questions practitioners have learned to ask.
+While the due diligence questionnaire varies depending upon the deal type and target company, there are default categories practitioners have learned to investigate and baseline questions practitioners have learned to ask.

 Using a due diligence questionnaire can allow the acquirer to get a jump on the lengthy due diligence process by anticipating the information it will need to gather.

 Conversely, if the target has ever been on the buy-side, it can turn the due diligence questionnaire on itself and get a headstart on preparing information to share with the acquirer.